NDN-Routing/NDNLP/README.md

 * Fragmentation and Reassembly
 * Acknowledgement and Retransmission

-ndnld/ is an implementation of NDNLP.
+ndnld is an implementation of NDNLP.

 Read [NDN Technical Report NDN-0006](http://www.named-data.net/techreport/TR006-LinkProtocol.pdf) for more details.

 ## SYSTEM REQUIREMENTS
 ### CCNx
-ndnld has been tested with CCNx 0.6.0 and CCNx 0.6.2-rc1.
+ndnld has been tested with CCNx 0.6.2.

 ### Linux
-ndnld has been tested with Ubuntu 11.10 and Ubuntu 12.04.
+ndnld has been tested with Ubuntu 12.04.

 * [CUnit](http://cunit.sourceforge.net/) is required to run unit tests.